ian-lee-mxc/Moonchain-Documentation/docs/Testnet-Tutorials/AI_Doctor.md

 <img src={Ragflow4} alt="Ragflow4" style={{ maxWidth: '70%', height: 'auto' }} />
 We save this setting and next select the `Dataset` item from the left-hand menu, where we can now store the files that our chatbot should use as its knowledge base.
 These files are located in the repository for our project [https://github.com/MajorDomDePIN/MajorDoms_AI_Doctor/tree/final](https://github.com/MajorDomDePIN/MajorDoms_AI_Doctor/tree/final) in the folder 'knowledge_base'.
 By clicking on 'Add files', we can now make them available from our local file system to our local Ragflow instance.
 <img src={Ragflow5} alt="Ragflow5" style={{ maxWidth: '70%', height: 'auto' }} />
-In order to prepare the provided files ideally for use by Large Language models (LLM), they must be divided into individual chunks.
+In order to prepare the provided files ideally for use by Large Language models (LLM), they must be divided into individual chunks, it is necessary to ensure the provided files are prepared in an optimized format for processing by the Large Language Model (LLM).
 We initiate this by clicking on the green play button next to each file; it may be necessary to initiate this process several times before it is fully completed.

 <img src={Ragflow6} alt="Ragflow6" style={{ maxWidth: '70%', height: 'auto' }} />